Multistability and rare spontaneous transitions in barotropic $\beta$-plane turbulence: Introduction

-We will focus on Jupiter like atmosphere with its alternating zonal bands with colors correlated with the troposphere vorticity.
-They correspond to successions of westward and eastward velocity jets.
-There is a strong asymmetry between eastward and westward jets: eastward jets form cusps at their maximum velocity whereas westward jets have an almost parabolic profile \citep{Porco,Sanchez}.
-What is striking is the stability of these jets: despite the strong turbulent activity at small scales, one hardly notice any difference between the two separate measurements by Voyager and Cassini 20 years apart (see Fig.\ref{grsobs}).
-The Jovian large-scale atmosphere, including the Great Red Spot (GRS), in fact appears to be stationary for decades.
+A striking aspect of Jovian jets is their stability.
+Despite the strong turbulent activity at small scales, one hardly notices any difference between the two separate measurements by Voyager and Cassini 20 years apart (see Fig.\ref{grsobs}).
+The Jovian large-scale atmosphere, including the Great Red Spot, in fact appears to be stationary for decades.
 However, a fantastic event occurred in 1939-1940 when Jupiter lost one of its jets \citep{Rogers}.
 Three white anticyclones were created which started to merge in the late 90s into a large white anticyclone (see Fig.\ref{grsobs}).
 As such, \cite{Markus} called the 1939--1940 event a global climate change on Jupiter.
 The mechanism responsible for the disappearance of one of the jet remains completely unknown.\\